 This exclusive state owned hunting district covers 18.600 hectares.
 It lies just to the north of Lake Balaton and stretches over the Bakony Mountains. it is a hilly and very beautiful district, 70% of which is covered with broad leaf forest.
 There is a good, diverse population of game that includes big mouflon (85 - 90cm) and red stags with a trophy weight of up to 8kg. the district is also...Read more

-Attila is our representative in all dealings with Hungarian hunting districts.
+For nearly 20 years, Attila has been our representative in all dealings with the Hungarian hunting districts.
 After working for many years in the hunting business his knowledge of and personal network in the Hungarian hunting universe is outstanding.
-He is our guarantee for professionally managed districts of the highest standard, competitive prices, and a quick reaction time if any problems arise.
-We are very proud of the...Read more
+He is our guarantee for professionally managed districts of the highest standard, competitive prices, and a quick reaction time if any problems...Read more